 The BC SPCA can’t stop a legally-permitted cull from happening in your community.
 However, the BC SPCA can intervene if the killing methods are inhumane (by law) or if animals are in distress.
-If you witness an animal in distress during a cull, call our Provincial Call Centre at 1-855-622-7722.
+If you witness an animal in distress during a cull, call our Animal Helpline at 1-855-622-7722.
 Document evidence by taking videos or photos, but do not trespass on private property or put yourself in danger.

 The BC SPCA is opposed to culling animals when there is no evidence to support it, or it can’t be done humanely.
 The BC SPCA’s primary approach to wildlife conflicts is coexistence, and changing human behaviour to prevent problems.
 International and BC SPCA experts agree there are many steps that must first be taken to justify ethical wildlife control.